INDIA

 Mission impact

-In addition, from 2000 to 2010, FXB conducted extensive HIV/AIDS prevention campaigns in all 35 states and territories of the Union of India, raising awareness among several million people about the risks of contracting the virus.
+FXB India has conducted extensive HIV/AIDS prevention campaigns in all the States and Territories of the Indian Union, raising awareness among several million people of the risks of contracting the virus.